-Almost all pages that you create will have headers and paragraphs.
+Almost all pages that you create will have headings and paragraphs.

-Headers are the different sized section titles throughout a web page.
-Headers add structure to your web page by breaking it up so its easier for a user to read.
+Headings are the different sized section titles throughout a web page.
+Headings add structure to your web page by breaking it up so its easier for a user to read.

 <h6>.
-The most common type of header is
+The most common type of heading is

 <h1>.
 To use it, you put the the text you want to display inside between the opening tag (

 <h1>) and closing tag (